sarahxyan/Consolidation-Project/README.md

-Word Guessing Game
+Word Guessing Game!
-run "python wordguessing.py" on the command line. word bank theme is nature and the words are each 5 letters long players take turns to enter a letter. the game will display how many times the letter appears in the word they are guessing. players can also enter a word if they want.
+run "python wordguessing.py" on the command line. word bank theme is nature and the words are each 5 letters long. players take turns to enter a letter. the game will display how many times the letter appears in the word they are guessing. players can also enter a word if they want.